JetBrains/guide/site/java/tutorials/reformatting-code/working-with-editor-configs/index.md

 title: Working with EditorConfigs
 topics: []
 author: hs
-subtitle: What is a .editorconfig file and how can you use it in IntelliJ IDEA
+subtitle: What is a .editorconfig file and how can you use it in IntelliJ IDEA.
 thumbnail: ./thumbnail.png
 ---